hmlongco/Resolver/Documentation/CyclicDependencies.md

 ## The Code

+If you stop and consider the problem, you'll ultimately realize that we're going to need a two pronged approach:

-Let's start by breaking the problem down into two parts: We have to be able to instantiate a chain of objects.
-And then we'll go back and fix up the cyclic dependencies.
+1. We have to be able to create some chain of objects that *can in fact* be instantiated.
+2. Then, once we have all of the pieces to our puzzle, we can go back and fix up the cyclic dependencies.

-We'll define our classes as follows:
+Let's start by defining our classes as follows:

 ```swift
 class CyclicA {